 Test Administrators must make sure all testing devices are turned on and TestNav is launched to the Sign-In page.
-If headphones are needed as an accessibility feature, make sure they are plugged in prior to launching TestNav (except for headphones that are used as noise buffers).
+If headphones are needed as an accessibility feature, make sure they are plugged in prior to launching TestNav.
+Headphones used as noise buffers should not be plugged into any device.
+Students should not have any application open before launching TestNav.